-How to feed a round bale to reduce waste.
+How to feed a round bale with less waste

 If you're a livestock owner, you know that feeding hay is a crucial part of your animals' diet in the winter.
 But if you're feeding round bales, you may also know that it can be tough to prevent waste.